Quake Army Knife: Overview

+Map making process

+In QuArK, multiple types of objects can be used to construct a map, of which the basic building block is a brush.
+These are added into an empty space, building the map block-by-block, or can be used in constructive solid geometry functions such as brush-subtraction.

+A brush is defined by a set of planes, with the volume they enclose forming the brush.
+Brushes can be primitive shapes (such as cubes, spheres and cones), pre-defined shapes (such as staircases), or custom shapes (such as prisms and other polyhedra).
+During a process called binary space partitioning, brushes are turned into meshes that can be rendered by the game engine.

+Additionally, for engines that support it, Bézier surfaces can be used to create curved surfaces.
+QuArK also has a built-in leak finder in order to prevent holes in the map.
+Items can be added to a map simply by selecting them from a list of available entities, and their properties can be edited once they are placed in the map.

 Usage and popularity

 QuArK is one of the three most notable level editors for Quake, together with Radiant and Worldcraft.
 QuArK is one of the two most popular editors for Quake II, GtkRadiant being the other.
 QuArK is the most popular tool to access WAD files.
 QuArK is probably the second most popular tool for level editing for Half-Life, after the official Valve Hammer Editor.
 QuArK is also used as a mapping tool in scientific studies.

 History

 QuArK started out as a Delphi program called "Quakemap", written by Armin Rigo in 1996.
 Initially it could only edit maps for Quake, but editing capabilities for QuakeC, sounds and compiled maps were added in version 2, which was released in October 1996.

 In 1997 a contest was held to rename the software and QuArK, which stands for "Quake Army Knife", was selected.
 It is named so in reference to the game engine series it supported, the Quake engines, and for Swiss Army knife, because it could not only edit maps, but included a model editor and texture browser as well.
 Version 3.0 was the first release under this name.

 QuArK soon expanded to support Hexen II with version 4.0, and Quake II not much later.
 With the release of version 5.0 in 1998, Python support was added for plugin capabilities.

-The latest stable version of QuArK was 6.3, released in January 2003.
-However, since then many new alpha and beta versions have been released that have many new features, and include support for many new games.
+The latest stable version of QuArK was 6.3, released in January 2003, but since then many new alpha and beta versions have been released that have many new features, and include support for many new games.
 A small (and incomplete) overview of the major releases since 6.3: